Top Eleven Songs of 2005:

 "You try making me wait / but you come undone when you come undone / everybody makes mistakes / but it's always mine that seem to keep on sticking / get your payments from the nation / for your trials and tribulations."

 I never thought I'd actually write this ... this is a great electronica album.
-This London-based group released one of the most creative, interesting albums of the year.
+This NYC-based group released one of the most creative, interesting albums of the year.

 Kaiser Chiefs Employment